-The Académie de Gastronomie Brillat-Savarin (“Académie”) is both a discrete organization and part of the Confrérie de la Chaîne des Rôtisseurs (“Society”).
+The Académie de Gastronomie Brillat-Savarin (“Académie”) is an integral part of the Confrérie de la Chaîne des Rôtisseurs (“Society”).
 Its purpose is to encourage a technical and detailed understanding of foods, their preparation and effect on the senses; organize and promote excellence among the Society’s Professionals involved in the Food Industry.
-The Académie shall be composed of Members of the Society who are either involved in preparation of foods or its production, food critics, educators, writers, scientists as well as gastronomes and connoisseurs (amateurs) dedicated to promoting education and enjoyment of fine food.
+The Académie serves all Chaîne Members who are either involved in preparation of foods or its production, food critics, educators, writers, scientists as well as gastronomes and connoisseurs (amateurs) dedicated to promoting education and enjoyment of fine food.

 The Mission of the Académie

 It is the mission of the Académie Brillat-Savarin and the Chaîne to recognize individuals in the above categories by presenting them the Académie Brillat-Savarin Medal (see images below).

 Individuals (chefs, gastronomes, hospitality professionals, and others) are selected by the Brillat-Savarin Committee or the Bailli Délégué des Etats-Unis/National President to recognize them for their contributions in the above areas.
 These individuals receive a medal that may be worn by them with Chaîne ribbons of rank.

 In addition, young professionals and students (at the college level and above) may be selected to receive Jeune (Young) Professional Medals and they will receive a financial achievement award.